 Successful Use of Patient Education Programs

-In this category, patients are actively trying to learn about issues with eye site.
+In this category, patients are actively trying to learn about issues with eyesight.
 Bausch + Lomb recently initiated a partnership with the Prevent Blindness group to increase awareness of age-related macular degeneration (AMD).
 It features patients who are telling their stories about how they cope with AMD.